giatro/giatro.github.com/_posts/2015-09-30-install-influxdb-and-grafana-on-raspberry-pi.md

 author: gianluca troiani
 ---

-Many Internet of things projects are based on the Raspberry Pi and many of these need to save time series data on a database and need an interface to view stored data.
+Many Internet of things projects based on the Raspberry Pi need to save time series data on a database and need an interface to view stored data.

 InfluxDB and Grafana are the the perfect tools to do the job.